 Bach – Minuet in G Major, BWV Anh 114

 Minuet in G Major is an ideal piece for the aspiring piano player.
 This piece can be quickly memorized as it has a lot of repetition.
 Its use of five-note scales throughout the right-hand makes it intuitive to learn.
 If you compare and study just the first note of each measure, it can help you train your right-hand where it needs to move during the piece.
 Here is a video showing how the piece is played on the piano.

 By studying the patterns found in classical pieces such as those listed above, you will be increasing your ability to see patterns in other types of music, too.
 Your ability to play scales and arpeggios will improve.
 In addition, these will be pieces you can perform at any special occasion and will captivate your audience.

 To make learning classical music even easier, use the Tonara music education app to help you achieve your musical potential.
-Talk to your teacher about how you can get connected on Tonara to help you track your progress and share your journey with other students.
+Talk to your teacher about how you can get connected in Tonara Studio to help you track your progress and share your journey with other students.

 If you don't yet have a teacher but are in the market for one, check out all the piano teachers we have to offer within Tonara Connect!
 We promise you won't be disappointed.
 Remember that you can always chat with the teacher before purchasing a package.
 Within the chat is the best time to share with your potential teacher that you'd like to learn classical music, how much experience you might already have, and where you want to see your piano career go.